 Grammarly offers a browser extension and an online grammar checker (available through their website) and a basic free plan.
 Premium plans for more advanced checks on punctuation, context, grammar, vocabulary, and sentence structure are also available.
-Learn more about Grammarly here (Note: We may receive a small commission if you use this link to sign up).
+Learn more about Grammarly here.

 Chat GPT is an AI tool that’s taken the world by storm lately.
 All you need to do is tell it what type of content you want, and it will respond with copy language that sounds almost like a human wrote it.
 Tell it you want a cover letter for a new job, and it will provide you with the basic copy and format of that letter.
 You can choose paid options for more advanced language processing, or stick with the free version for good basic copy ideas.